alchem0x2A/cuda_learn/2-SwapMem/Readme.md

 # Swap Pointers on Cuda #
-Swap of pointers should be handled on the host side, as the pointer to device copy is stored still at the host side!
+Simple pointer swap can be done on the host side.
+Seems no need to use the device sync before swapping.